-You may look like an adult, but here's how to tell if you're really a financial adult
+You may look like an adult, but here's how to tell if you've really grown up financially

 Have You Grown Up Financially?